Clinical Query Language (CQL) Reference

 Header Detail Properties

-You can also target specific elements of the header to return in the projection or to use in a filter clause.
+You can also target specific elements of the header to return in the selection or to use in a filter clause.
 Append the property name to the @HDR

 context using dot notation to retrieve that property.
 For example, use @HDR.Study.Phase